LambdaFanatics/pure-cqrs-example/DOMAIN.md

 - RepairPart

 #### Database
-- events table, an append only events log - emulates a persistent log data structure
+- events table, an append only events log - emulates a persistent log data structure.
+- event_consumers table, holds the current offset of each event log consumer (event handler).
-- damaged_cars table, read side view of the available cars.
+- cars table, read side view of the available cars.
+- car_parts table, read side view of the damaged parts of the cars.